 This AIF contains certain forward-looking information.
 All information, other than statements of historical fact, included in this AIF that address activities, events or developments that the Company expects or anticipates will or may occur in the future, including such things as future business strategy, competitive strengths, goals, expansion and growth of the Company's and Investees' businesses, operations, plans and other matters, is forward-looking information.
 To the extent any forward-looking information in this AIF constitutes "financial outlooks" within the meaning of applicable Canadian securities laws, the reader is cautioned that this information may not be appropriate for any other purpose and the reader should not place undue reliance on such financial outlooks.
-Forward-looking information is often identified by the words "may", "would", "could", "should", "will", "intend", "plan", "anticipate", "believe", "estimate", "expect" or similar expressions and includes, among others, statements relating to: the strategy, objectives and plans of the Company and the Investees; the success of the Company's investment activities; international market opportunities and the Company's ability to enter and participate in such opportunities; the Company's intention to implement certain operational changes, including the targeted reduction in its operating cash outflows; the market for the current and proposed product offerings of the Investees; the anticipated cash flows from certain Investees; the anticipated business and operations expansion plans for the Company and certain Investees; expectations for other economic, business, regulatory and/or competitive factors related to the Company, the Investees or the cannabis industry generally; anticipated legislative and regulatory changes; future expenditures and capital activities; the competitive landscape in which the Company and the Investees operate; the potential impact of infectious diseases, including the COVID-19 pandemic, and other general economic trends on the Company and the Investees; and other events or conditions that may occur in the future.
+Forward-looking information is often identified by the words "may", "would", "could", "should", "will", "intend", "plan", "anticipate", "believe", "estimate", "expect" or similar expressions and includes, among others, statements relating to: the strategy, objectives and plans of the Company and the Investees; the success of the Company's investment activities; international market opportunities and the Company's ability to enter and participate in such opportunities; the market for the current and proposed product offerings of the Investees; the anticipated cash flows from certain Investees; the anticipated business and operations expansion plans for the Company and certain Investees; expectations for other economic, business, regulatory and/or competitive factors related to the Company, the Investees or the cannabis industry generally; anticipated legislative and regulatory changes, including the impact of U.S. legislative changes related to cannabis on the ability of the Company to invest in the U.S.; the potential de-listing of the Company's securities from the TSX and the subsequent listing of its securities on a stock exchange that does not prohibit investments or acquisitions of companies with business activities related to cannabis operations in the U.S.; future expenditures and capital activities; the competitive landscape in which the Company and the Investees operate; the potential impact of infectious diseases, including the COVID-19 pandemic, and other general economic trends on the Company and the Investees; and other events or conditions that may occur in the future.